 Roundleaf toothcup, Dwarf rotala

-Few cultural/physical measures have been found successful for this plant.
-Since Rotala rotundifolia will root and establish above the waterline, dewatering events (drawdowns) often will not result in complete control.
+Because it will root and establish above the waterline, dewatering events (drawdowns) often will not result in complete control.

-Mechanical control is currently the most common and frequently used control method.
+Most common and frequently used control method.
 Since this plant spreads by fragmentation, harvested plants should be removed from the site and not simply left to decompose on the bank.
 Mechanical removal will not commonly provide long-term control.

 Grass carp have been observed to show a feeding preference for this plant and may be of limited value to manage this species.

 Triclopyr at 1 or 2 ppm provided 100% control of R. rotundifolia.
 2,4 D at 1 ppm provided 93% and at 2 ppm provided 99% control.
 Diquat @ 400 ppb provided 80% control.
 Endothall, flumioxazin were not effective.

 Consult your local UF IFAS Extension for further assistance with management recommendations.